pyload/pyload/README.md

 The new pyLoad package `pyload-ng` is automatically deployed from the [master branch](https://github.com/pyload/pyload/tree/master) of the pyLoad sources.

-The old pyLoad package, compatible with Python 2 only, is still available on the [stable branch](https://github.com/pyload/pyload/tree/stable).
+The old pyLoad package, **compatible with Python 2 only**, is still available on the [stable branch](https://github.com/pyload/pyload/tree/stable).

 Installation